 With Michael’s eclectic career path, it wouldn’t come as a shock if he veered off in another direction altogether one day.
 But it seems as if the filmmaker’s life suits him.
 “I like the cycle of it,” he says.
 “It’s nice to disappear for awhile and go and write and sort of live a fairly normal life, and then come out in the world and try to make the film and edit and promote it.”

 He’s currently on the second half of that cycle, busily promoting Still Mine.
 Having already played in several film festivals, it’s slated for a special screening on Parliament Hill in Ottawa, Ontario on April 17, 2013, hosted by Minister of Canadian Heritage and Official Languages James Moore.
 After that, it goes on to open publicly in Canada, the U.S. and Australia in May.

 Once Still Mine has been properly released into the world, Michael will go back to the deep well and come up with another story—one that’s “proudly Canadian,” as always, but also one that’s universal.
-“I’m proud of how (my films) have translated internationally,” says Michael.
+“I’m proud of how (my films) have translated internationally,” he says.
 “That’s really important to me.”